 PK spent the early years of the 1980's honing his street performing skills and immersing himself in the vaudeville element throughout Europe before taking his newfound ideas and energy to New York City.
 In NYC PK Dwyer created his performer alter-ego Hollywood Dick Doll and the acoustic cabaret known as the Hollywood Dick Doll Revue.
 Hollywood Dick soon became an integral -- and controversial -- part of the Fast Folk movement [an esteemed songwriter exchange spearheaded by the late Jack Hardy].
 Folk legend Richie Havens was so impressed with the creativity and energy of the Revue he signed Hollywood Dick Doll to his label - Stormy Forest Productions - but the group disbanded before fully getting off the ground.
 The 1990's saw PK Dwyer drifting from coast to coast, experimenting with musical styles, and another alter-ego project: George Michael Jackson - King of Gonzo Folk - released by PopLlama Records.

 In the year 2000 PK Dwyer found musical salvation when he was visited by the ghost of Jimmy Reed and inspired to begin what he now calls his Blues Odyssey.
-PK's blues journey started with an electric trio, and briefly morphed into a quartet; but in 2002 PK was compelled to return to his musical first love: acoustic roots & blues.
+PK's blues journey started with an electric trio, and briefly morphed into a quartet but in 2002 PK was compelled to return to his musical first love: acoustic roots & blues.
 He has released a series of unique and highly regarded blues Cd's with his 2003 effort Blues Guy Now heralded as a modern blues masterpiece by Vintage Guitar magazine.
-PK Dwyer's 2011 release -- Rough Shod -- is his most popular and best selling Cd to date.
+PK Dwyer's 2011 release -- Rough Shod -- is a prime sample of PK's original and rowdy blues and is his best selling Cd to date.

 PK Dwyer left the Seattle area in 2005 and spent significant time in the Appalachian Mountains, New York City, and the Southwestern United States -- soaking up the music and culture of each area -- before returning to the Pacific Northwest in 2012.
 He continues to perform, tour, and record, playing out roughly 300 dates in the year.